4rm/RUAlertbot/README.md

 #### <a name="Dyn">Dynamic DNS</a>

-In order to dynamically update the IP address that the type A DNS record points to, a comman can be added to `crontab`.
+In order to dynamically update the IP address that the type A DNS record points to, a command can be added to `crontab`.
 (Windows and Mac systems have dynamic DNS programs available [here](https://freedns.afraid.org/scripts/freedns.clients.php)).
 After installing wget, the following command is appended to crontab with `crontab -e`.

     3,8,13,18,23,28,33,38,43,48,53,58 * * * * sleep 52 ; wget --no-check-certificate -O - https://freedns.afraid.org/dynamic/update.php?********************************* >> /tmp/freedns_subdomain1_domain_com.log 2>&1 &

 The URL needed can be found at the [Dynamic DNS Update URLs](https://freedns.afraid.org/dynamic/) page on FreeDNS.

-In order to check that it's working, run `cat /tmp/freedns_subdomain1_domain_com.log`.
+In order to check that it's working, one can run `cat /tmp/freedns_subdomain1_domain_com.log`.
 If the IP address has not changed, the crontab output should look similar to the following:

 ![crontab example](http://imgur.com/gV1A0jz.png)

 Now, even when the public IP address changes, the crontab script should update the freeDNS IP automatically.

 ## <a name="How">How It Runs</a>
-RUAlertbot currently runs off my Raspberry Pi 3 Model B. In order to make sure that RUAlertbot will continue to run even after a power or internet outage, an executable shell script, `myscript.sh`, is set to run at every boot that will launch the necessary programs.
+RUAlertbot currently runs off a Raspberry Pi 3 Model B. In order to make sure that RUAlertbot will continue to run even after a power or internet outage, an executable shell script, `myscript.sh`, is set to run at every boot that will launch the necessary programs.
 This was achieved by adding the following to `rc.local`:

     cd /home/pi/Desktop
     ./myscript.sh